 - “Sparking” knee pucks are NOT allowed though

 - Bike must pass a technical inspection.
-Good tires (near new), no leaks, good brakes, proper chain slack, etc.
+Good tires, no leaks, good brakes, proper chain slack, etc.

 - Prepared bike:

 - Tape headlight and brake/tail light and mirrors (or remove them)

 - Safety wired or taped action camera mounts